y00ga-sec/PS-KUD/README.md

 # PS-KUD

 Pure PowerShell Kerberos Unconstrained Delegation monitor.
 A port of Rubeus's `monitor` command with zero external dependencies — just PowerShell and native Windows APIs.
+For more information about the code itself, check my [article](https://blog.y00ga.lol/PERSO/PUBLISH/Article+perso/PS-KUD+-+or+How+I+Learned+to+Stop+Packing+and+Love+the+TGT)

 ## What it does